-How Do I Choose The Best Probiotic For My Dog?
+How Do I Choose The Best Probiotics For Dogs?

 Dosage of Probiotics for Dogs

-The dosage of probiotics for dogs will vary, depending on the type and form of supplement, hence, you have to consult your vet before adding them to your dog’s diet.
+The dosage of probiotics for dowill vary, depending on the type and form of supplement, hence, you have to consult your vet before adding them to your dog’s diet.
 It is also important to follow the instructions on the packaging along with your vet’s dosage prescription.

 Look for at least 10 billion CFU of any type of natural probiotics so they can survive in the gut of your dog.
 This is the ideal count for a healthy dog.
 For dogs with digestive or immune issues, look for about 20 to 50 billion CFU, particularly for a medium to large-sized dog.

-Side effects are quite uncommon in probiotics for dogs.
+Side effects are quite uncommon in these .
 However, you should always seek the advice of your vet and consider your dog’s medical history before introducing these supplements to your dog’s diet.
-Typically, if you notice symptoms of allergic reaction like hives, difficulty breathing, or swelling after giving your dog probiotics, get your pet to your vet at once.
+Typically, if you notice symptoms of allergic reaction like hives, difficulty breathing, or swelling after giving your dog these probiotics, get your pet to your vet at once.
 The most common side effects of probiotics for dogs are gas, bloating, and upset stomach.